 Collect your tools and materials: small pieces of recycled cardboard, pencil or marker, scissors, and yarn.

-1. Cut 2 circles from some recycled cardboard.
-Use a bottle cap or small round object so your circle is perfect.
+Cut 2 circles from the cardboard, like so: Use a bottle cap or small round object, and draw a perfect circle around it.
 Then, use a whole punch to open up the center and then cut an inner circle of about 1/4th of the total diameter.
 Now you’ll have 2 cardboard rings.

 Tip 1: Use several shorter threads rather than one super-duper long thread, as it’s faster and less physical exercise.

-Tip 2: If you have an exact size of pompom in mind, realize that your final pompom will be 2x the width of the cardboard ring, not counting the inner center cut-out.
+Tip 2: If you have an exact size of pompom in mind, realise that your final pompom will be 2x the width of the cardboard ring, not counting the inner center cut-out.

 Applications & Uses of Pompoms

-They are ENDLESS.
+The possibilities on how to use pompoms are limitless!
 Decorate cards, crochet, knitting or sewing projects.
 Use them as ties when hung on a string.
 String them into handmade jewelry.
 Hang a few from a boring skirt to jazz things up.
 Ditto for your kitchen cabinets… Hang a few in the baby nursery room or girl bedroom.
 A bunch of them will be great for parties, and equally good after the party to be washed, trimmed and sewn on a quilt.

 Some Ideas for Pompom Crafts & Projects